itsbrunodev/itsbrunodev/README.md

   </p>

   ## About me
-  Hello there 👋!
+  👋 Hello there!
 My name is Bruno Lepis.
 I'm just a guy who enjoys programming.
 I can program in JavaScript, HTML, CSS, and I'm learning C# and Python is a programming language.
 The main things I'm using are Node.js, React, and Next.js.
   <br /><br />